4 days off work

 Personal items (biodegradable toiletries, sanitary wear etc)

-Toilet kit (toilet paper, biodegradable bags to carry paper to the guesthouse to dispose of)
+Toilet kit (toilet paper, biodegradable bags to carry paper to the guesthouses to dispose of)

-2-3 x reusable water bottle x1 ltr capacity
+2-3 x reusable water bottle x1 litre capacity

 Energy bars and snacks

 No optional extras are available for this trip.

 We've crunched the numbers to work out the total carbon footprint of this trip, and plant enough trees to suck 2x as much back out the atmosphere.

 It works out on average at 148kg of CO2 emissions per person, including all local transport, accommodation, food, activities, guides, staff and office operations.